randoop/pascali-coverage/README.md

 which has the JaCoCo exec file, and a csv file with the extracted coverage per method.
 If a failure occurs during the coverage script run, at least one of these files may be missing.

-The `run_dyntrace` script writes logs into `pascali-coverage/log` and the `coverage` script writes a single log as `pascali-coverage/evaluation/logs/coverage-log.txt`.
+The `coverage` script writes a single log as `pascali-coverage/evaluation/logs/coverage-log.txt`.

 ## Updating the spreadsheet